DuliniMendis/anime-dashboard/README.md

 This is a simple list and details pages app made with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using [Next.js](https://nextjs.org/) version 14.

+I learnt a bunch of new NextJs features while doing this so I'm happy about the time I spent on it.
+It was definitely more than 2 hours 😀.

+ChatGPT helped a bit too.
+I'd be alarmed if someone doesn't use it for dev work these days.

 ## Getting Started

+The setup is a tiny bit complicated than it needs to be, just because I used a database.
+You can use my database if you have the secrets that I have sent you.
+Otherwise, you will need a simple database with a table called `anime_users` with 3 columns:
+1. An `id` column which is the primary key
+2. A `username` column which is unique, text and not null
+3. A `job_title` column which is also text and not null

 - Clone the repository in you local environment.
 - You might need to change you node version to v20.16.0.
 You can use [nvm](https://github.com/nvm-sh/nvm) to keep multiple node versions and switch between them.